mibesr/software-articles-by-Efron-Licht/articles/backendbasics/backendbasics.md

-# Backend from the Beginning, Pt 1: TCP, DNS, & HTTP
+# Backend from the Beginning, Pt 1: Introduction, TCP, DNS, HTTP

 A software article by Efron Licht

 September 2023

+<<article list placeholder>>

 This article is part of a series on backend web development in Go.
 It will cover the basics of backend web development, from the ground up, without using a framework.
 It will cover the basics of TCP, DNS, HTTP, the `net/http` and `encoding/json` packages, middleware and routing.
 It should give you everything you need to get started writing professional backend web services in Go.